INL/clariah-plus-planning/data/curation-historical-newspapers.md

-# Curation of transcribed historical newspaper corpus
+# Curation of transcribed historical newspaper corpus (Wp6 Use case 2)

 ## Metadata